NovationScripts/Multimillionaire/README.md

 Based on the certainty that the rate on the **Decentralized Exchange P2P** will be 1 token equal to no less than 1 ETH.

 If the payoutAttemptInterval is 30 hours, in the best-case scenario, it could take no less than 2,970 hours to complete the game, which is 123.75 days or 4.125 months.
+If we turn 90 hours into 30/30-hours intervals, it adds up to a full year.
 But if we double this time, it will take twice as long to complete the game.
 As a result, players will have ample time to attract new players and withdraw their referral earnings without delays.